neondatabase/website/content/docs/introduction/plans.md

 #### Branching

 Neon's branching feature lets you branch your data the same way you branch your code.
-You can instantly create full database copies for development, testing, or any other purpose that requires a database copy.
+You can instantly create full database copies for development, testing, or any other purpose.
 You can easily automate database branching using the Neon API, CLI, or GitHub Actions, enabling you to add database branching to your CI/CD pipeline.
 Branching is often used with deployment platforms such as Vercel to create a database branch for each preview deployment.
 To learn more, see [Get started with branching](/docs/guides/branching-intro).

-## Notes
+## Limits

 - The Neon Launch and Scale plans support up to 500 branches, but there is a soft limit of 100 branches to protect your account from unintended usage.
 To increase your soft limit, please submit a request to [Neon Support](/docs/introduction/support).
 - Paid plans have a default limit of 20 simultaneously active computes to protect against unintended usage.
 To increase this limit, please [open a support ticket](/docs/introduction/support).
 The simultaneously active compute limit does not affect the primary branch compute, which always remains available.